Helpful tips

 The leverage ratio measures a bank’s core capital to its total assets.
 The ratio uses tier 1 capital to judge how leveraged a bank is in relation to its consolidated assets.
 So, it is basically a ratio to measure a bank’s financial health.

-READ ALSO: What is the origin of lakh?
+READ ALSO: What happened to the 3rd dragon in Game of Thrones?

 What is a tier one leverage ratio?